haquema/makers-javascript-fndamentals/contents/9-calling-apis.md

 console.log(repoResponse);
 ```

+However, something doesn't seem right with their code when they run it.
+Can you see what?

 1. Describe the order in which things happen in the code above.
 2. Run the code.
 What is printed by the call to `console.log`?
 Is it what you expected?
 Can you see why this happens?
 (If you don't, maybe have a fresh look at [the last section about callbacks](6-async.md))
-3. Modify the function `fetchRepoInfo` so the response received in the callback of `then` is finally assigned to `repoResponse`.
+3. Modify the function `fetchRepoInfo` so the response received in the callback of `then` is finally assigned to the variable `repoResponse`.